Bachelor of Science in Healthcare Management

 The Healthcare Management Association (HMA) is an active student organization associated with the program.
 Membership in the HMA is essential to stay connected and informed of events, internships and career opportunities.
 Prominent Dallas-Fort Worth health care professionals regularly visit campus to share their industry experience and check out up-and-coming talent.

-High-achieving undergrads are eligible to take master’s-level courses in Healthcare Management through the Fast-Track program and earn both BS and MS degrees in as few as five years.
+High-achieving undergrads are eligible to take master’s-level courses in Healthcare Leadership and Management through the Fast-Track program and earn both BS and MS degrees in as few as five years.

 Living Learning Community